 Online Friday afternoon drinks

 The online alternative to ping pong

-You will be amazed how many simple, online multiplayer games there are.
-Just start a video conversation with one or more colleagues, choose a game and battle against each other.
+You will be amazed at how many simple, online multiplayer games there are.
+Just start a video conversation with one or more colleagues, choose a game, and battle against each other.